+KRT Photo

-Toronto's Morris Peterson blocks Michael Jordan as he attempts a shot during the Raptor's victory against the Wizards on Tuesday night. go unchallenged.
+Toronto's Morris Peterson blocks Michael Jordan as he attempts a shot during the Raptor's victory against the Wizards on Tuesday night.

+go unchallenged.

-Marshall had a dunk, Rose hit a 3-pointer and a jumper and Crawford made a 3 to cut the lead to 89-79 with 5:07 left and the Knicks' reserves floun- Crawford cut the lead to seven by blocking Ward's 3pointer and completing a 3point play with 3:34 left.
+Marshall had a dunk, Rose hit a 3-pointer and a jumper and Crawford made a 3 to cut the lead to 89-79 with 5:07 left and the Knicks' reserves floundering.
+Crawford cut the lead to seven by blocking Ward's 3pointer and completing a 3point play with 3:34 left.
 But Houston hit a 3 to push the lead back to 10 with 2:17 left.
-"There was more of a sense of urgency in this for us, Houston admitted of finally winning the latter of back-toback games.
+"There was more of a sense of urgency in this for us," Houston admitted of finally winning the latter of back-toback games.
 "It was a mental challenge for us.
 It was a mental thing, not a physical thing.
-I was just glad to see us be able to do something, to do that and come through with a win.'
-Bucks 97, Hawks 88 The Milwaukee Bucks beat the Atlanta Hawks 97-88 Tuesday night behind 21 points each from Sam Cassell and Ray Allen, allaying coach George Karl's fears - for at least one night.
-Karl has always said that the one man he feared facing was his longtime assistant, Terry Stotts, Atlanta's interim coach.
-The Bucks' victory gave them a season-best three-game winning streak, which coincides with Toni Kukoc's return from a thumb operation that sidelined him for 18 games.
-The game marked the return former Buck Glenn Robinson, but Atlanta's star forward missed his third straight game with an injured right elbow.
-'I can't shoot outside the paint," Robinson said before the game.
+I was just glad to see us be able to do something, to do that and come through with a win."
+Bucks 97, Hawks 88 The Milwaukee Bucks beat the Atlanta Hawks 97-88 Tuesday night behind 21 points lined him for 18 games.
+The game marked the return of former Buck Glenn Robinson, but Atlanta's star forward missed his third straight game with an injured right elbow.
+"I can't shoot outside the paint," Robinson said before the game.